 A new poem:

 *** When each day consists of injustice and grief, When you can’t change things you want so much to change, When your heart can’t take all this pain and don’t break, How can one stay strong and continue to live?
 How to love and to hope in the darkest of times?
 How to find the strength to get up every day?
 How can one stay afloat when the storm is inside?
 How can one witness madness but remain sane?
 I’m holding on to little things as to a life ring.
 Hugs, sun rays, flowers, the purring of a cat.
-Every morning, I wake and prepare myself for the bad, that will happen and for the good I choose to see.
+Every morning, I wake up and prepare myself for the bad, that will happen and for the good I choose to see.

 Warmly,